-Talks around cryptoassets have been ongoing for quite some time now, and with it comes language which perhaps may be unfamiliar to most.
+Talks around crypto assets have been ongoing for quite some time now, and with it comes language that perhaps may be unfamiliar to most.
 Maybe you have heard terms along the lines of “blockchain technology” for those of you who’ve been keeping close tabs on advancements in the field.
 Even so, the phrase is unusual and could be difficult for newbies to define.
 If it were to be summed up in just one sentence, blockchain technology protects the data that is shared between people and systems.
 It's impossible to completely cover the whole term in that sentence, though.
 A full understanding of the topic is more complicated, but before elaborating on how it works, let's do a deep dive into the definition by breaking the term up.

 What Is Blockchain?